josp70/user-auth-jsonrpc/doc/api/09-read-permission.md

 * `email`: the email identifying the user account.

-The method requires a bearer token in the `Authorization` header of the http request and the token must has admin rights.
+The method requires a bearer token in the `Authorization` header of the http request.
+The sub claim of the token should match the user email or has admin rights (`admin==true`).

 ### Example